huidr/huidr/README.md

 ## :wave: Hello, I am Ronald. :)

-I'm an undergrad at IISER Mohali who would most likely, if things go well, graduate with an BS-MS dual degree majoring in mathematics and minoring in physics.
+I'm an undergrad at IISER Mohali who shall, if things go well, graduate with an BS-MS dual degree majoring in mathematics and minoring in physics.

 I like calculus, analysis, programming languages, Dostoevsky's works and Elvis's songs.